 As we all know, our planet has a limited amount of resources, and unfortunately, we still aren’t able to go and live on Mars.

 That’s why it seems that we see a story about new things killing the Earth every day.
 Posters of things that we shouldn’t use are everywhere along with the pictures of polluted beaches and rivers.
 Of course, we all want to do our part in reducing the carbon footprint, but that’s not always easy.
 We don’t want to lose functionality and convenience that some items provide.
 Luckily, now we don’t have to.
-Sustainable alternatives to everyday items we all use are widely available nowadays, so we don’t really have an excuse for killing the planet.
+Sustainable alternatives to everyday items we all use are widely available nowadays, so we don’t really have an excuse for not getting on board.

 You have probably already heard about some restaurants that announced that they’ll stop using plastic straws.
 California even completely banned them because of their harmful effects on the environment, and many states are up to follow.
 However, many people love to use these little plastic things for sipping their refreshments.
 For some, they’re a necessity because of their disabilities.